tiffboors29/project-2-frontend/README.md

 ## User Stories
 My [user stories](/wireframes-user-stories/user-stories.txt) outline basic user activity for registering, logging in and reviewing the status of work orders.
 They also detail admin activity and the admin's ability to create, update and delete work orders as well as view an index of all open jobs.

+Check out my site [here]: (http://tiffboors29.github.io/ng-fe/) You can register or login to review work orders on the services--> my work orders page.
+Without administrative functions, however, you will not be able to create, update or delete orders.
+To get a feel for the site and the admin capabilities, feel free to sign in with
+* email: guest@nestoguitars.com
+* password: nestoguest

+Logged in as this guest on the my-work-orders page, you will be able to view all orders when you click 'Review Orders' and then click 'Show All'.
+You will also be able to edit orders by their id number if you click 'Edit Orders'.